IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 Unfortunately, New Zealand has several laws that discriminate against men.

+In 1993, New Zealand has mistakenly claimed that:

+    > New Zealand law accords to women equality with men before the law.
+The provisions of the criminal law as laid down in the Crimes Act 1961 are the same in respect of men and women except where necessary in sexual offenses.
+The range of punishments and sentences provided in the statutes for criminal offenses are the same for men and women.[^19]

+ As shown below, there are were crimes that give men unequal punishments compared to women, and the "necessary" differences in sexual offences have been largely removed.

 ## Male Assaults Female

 Section 194 of the 1961 Crimes Act includes *male-assaults-female*.
 It covers assaults that are equivalent to 'common assault'; however, *male-assaults-female* has a longer maximum sentence (2 years instead of 1 year).
 This violates men's right to equal treatment under the law.[^2]